-Chair commented where challenging budgets set, it becomes more difficult year on year to deliver 100% on projected savings, the use of Impact Assessments is imperative to highlight risk undelivered, what level of risk was identified, action to be undertaken or lessons to be learned.
-Delivery on projected savings improved prepandemic, given the myriad of uncertainties during and post-pandemic this reduced, disappointing to report further reductions at the end of 2022.
+Where been savings have not delivered. the reasons would clarified.
+As part of the out-turn report, there will be in depth review as to why savings undelivered, what level of risk was identified, action to be undertaken or lessons to be learned.
+Delivery on projected savings improved prepandemic, aiven the myriad of uncertainties during postand pandemic this reduced, disappointing to report further reductions at the end of 2022.
 It is not acceptable and must improve.

 Where savings brought forward, the Impact Assessments (IA's)should highlight any issues with savings delivery.
 Work continues on making IA's more effective.